kumarsakthivel7054-tech/732224AI058Kumar/docs/4_onclick.email.md

-1. Add the Trigger

-Drag “When clicking ‘Execute workflow’” node.
+Step 1: Add the trigger node “When clicking ‘Execute workflow’”.

-This will manually start the workflow.

-2. Add Google Sheets Read Node

-Drag Google Sheets → “Get row(s) in sheet”.

-Connect it to the trigger.
+Step 2: Add Google Sheets → “Get row(s)” and connect it to the trigger.

-Select spreadsheet + sheet.
+Step 3: Choose spreadsheet and sheet.

-(Optional) Add filters if needed.

-3. Add IF Node

-Drag IF node.

-Connect the “Get row(s)” output to it.
+Step 4: Add IF node and connect it to “Get row(s)”.

-Set condition (example: check if row exists).
+Step 5: Set the IF condition (example: row exists).

-4. Add Append Row (TRUE path)

-Drag Google Sheets → Append Row.

-Connect it to IF → TRUE output.

-Select sheet and map fields.

-5. Add Append Row (FALSE path)
+Step 6: Add Append Row node for TRUE path and map fields.

-Drag another Append Row node.

-Connect it to IF → FALSE output.

-Select different sheet (sheet1) and map fields.
+Step 7: Add Append Row node for FALSE path and map fields.

-6. Save + Execute

-Click Save.

-Run the workflow using Execute Workflow.
+Step 8: Save the workflow.
+Step 9: Click Execute Workflow to run.

 # screenshot